UNH's Commitment to Diversity

 Career and Professional Success provides support and resources to all UNH international undergraduate and graduate students.
 In addition to the on-line information and links found here students are welcome to make appointments with career advisors.
 We can discuss job & internship searching, resume writing, interview preparation and more.

 UNH subscribes to GoinGlobal.
 This database can be helpful in identifying potential employers who have hired international students to work in the US as well as other countries in the past.
-It is not a database of currently open jobs. *Log in through Handshake is required at this time.
+It is not a database of currently open jobs.

-- How To Use the H1B Visa Employer Search in Goinglobal
+- How To Use the H1B Visa Employer Search in GoinGlobal

 - The Career & Internship Fairs host employers who indicate that they hire international students.
 Check the fair directory in Handshake fair for that information.

-- UNH Chaplains
+- UNH Police